 The Interventional Pulmonary (IP) clinic sees referrals for lung nodules or masses, lymphadenopathy, airway stenosis, and pleural disease.
 When indicated, patients are scheduled for procedures and followed longitudinally in IP clinic.

-Under the direction of Adam Anderson, MD, the Washington University Sarcoidosis program is certified as a WASOG Sarcoidosis Center of Excellence.
+Under the direction of Adam Anderson, MD, the Washington University Sarcoidosis program is certified as a World Association of Sarcoidosis and other Granulomatous Disorders (WASOG) Sarcoidosis Center of Excellence.
 While the pulmonary clinic addresses all organ manifestations and treatments for multisystemic sarcoidosis, the center has grown to include specialists within the pertinent specialties.

 - Pulmonary: Adam Anderson, MD and Daniel Reynolds, MD

 - Rheumatology: Deborah Parks, MD and Michael Paley, MD, PhD

 - Neurology: David Clifford, MD and S. Richard Dunham, MD

 - Endocrinology/Bone Health: Naga Yalla, MD